Garfield's Halloween Adventure: Plot

 Soon, the boat arrives at an abandoned dock near a run-down mansion.
 They venture inside the home, thinking it is deserted, but are startled to find an old man sitting in an armchair.
-The man relates a story that exactly a hundred years ago, pirates, pursued by government troops, buried their treasure in the floor of the mansion and signed a blood oath to return for the treasure at midnight a hundred years later, even if it meant rising from the grave.
-The old man says he was the ten-year-old cabin boy whom the pirates had long ago.
-Garfield and Odie start to leave and Garfield asks the man if he wants to come too, but he has disappeared.
-The man steals their boat and leaves Garfield and Odie behind.
+The man relates a story that exactly a hundred years ago, pirates, pursued by government troops, buried their treasure under the mansion floor and signed a blood oath to return for the treasure at midnight a hundred years later, even if it meant rising from the grave.
+The old man reveals he was the ten-year-old cabin boy whom the pirates had long ago.
+Garfield and Odie start to leave, and Garfield asks the man if he wants to come too, but he has disappeared.
+Running out of the house, they watch helplessly as the man steals their boat, stranding a mournful Garfield and Odie.

-The longcase clock chimes midnight, and Garfield and Odie watch as a ghostly ship materializes on the river and pirate ghosts emerge from the water.
-Garfield and Odie hide in an empty cupboard as the ghosts reclaim their buried treasure from the floorboards of the house.
-As he and Garfield stay where they are, Odie sneezes and alerts the ghosts to their whereabouts.
-Making a run for it, Garfield and Odie jump into the river to escape, where Odie has to rescue Garfield as he cannot swim.
-Garfield and Odie are wash ashore and finds their boat with the candy still inside and untouched.
-They go home happy, and Garfield repays Odie's rescue by reluctantly giving him his rightful share of the candy.
-Afterwards, Garfield turns on the TV and watches the old man wearing his pirate hat and hosting an all-night pirate movie festival.
-Instead, Garfield turns off the TV and decides to go to bed for the rest of the night.
+The mansion's grandfather clock chimes midnight, and Garfield and Odie watch as a ghostly ship materializes on the river and pirate ghosts emerge from the water.
+Garfield and Odie hide in an empty cupboard as the ghosts reclaim their buried treasure from the mansion's floorboards.
+As he and Garfield stay where they are, Odie sneezes, alerting the ghosts to their whereabouts.
+Making a run for it after they are discovered, Garfield and Odie jump into the river to escape, where Odie has to rescue Garfield as he cannot swim and also loses his pirate hat.
+Garfield and Odie get washed ashore and find their boat with their candy still inside and untouched.
+They go home happily, and Garfield repays Odie's rescue by reluctantly giving him his rightful share of the candy.
+Garfield then tries to see what's on TV, he then realizes that the old man (who found Garfield's pirate hat) is actually the host of a late night pirate movie festival.
+Garfield then decides that his Halloween adventure is over, turns the TV off and falls asleep.